Glimesh/janus-ftl-orchestrator/docs/PROTOCOL.md

 1. Establish connection to FTL orchestration service, send **Intro** request message
 2. When an ingest begins, send a **Stream Available** request with the details of the new stream
+3. When a **Stream Start Relay** message is received, connect to the indicated node and relay the given stream via the FTL protocol with the provided key.
+4. When a **Stream End Relay** message is received, shut down the FTL relay connection for the given stream.
 3. When an ingest ends, send a **Stream Removed** request with the details of the ended stream
 4. When the service is shutting down, send an **Outro** request message

 ## Typical use case for FTL Edge/WebRTC

 1. Establish connection to FTL orchestration service, send **Intro** request message
-2. When a viewer requests to watch a channel, send a **Subscribe Channel** request message for that channel
+2. When a viewer requests to watch a channel, send a **Subscribe Channel** request message for that channel, include a generated stream key that will be used for the FTL relay connection.
-3. When a **Stream Available** request is received, extract the hostname for the stream's ingest from the message payload, then connect to the specified ingest server and begin relaying video (if viewers are present for the channel indicated)
-4. When a **Stream Removed** request is received, stop relaying video to viewers, and indicate to them that the stream has ended
+3. Listen for incoming stream relays via the FTL protocol.
-5. If no more viewers are present for a previously subscribed channel, send a **Unsubscribe Channel** request message for that channel
+4. If no more viewers are present for a previously subscribed channel, send a **Unsubscribe Channel** request message for that channel
-6. When the service is shutting down, send an **Outro** request message
+5. When the service is shutting down, send an **Outro** request message

 ## UML Sequence Diagram

 ![Typical FTL Orchestration Service Flow](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Glimesh/janus-ftl-orchestrator/main/docs/uml/typical-flow.plantuml)

-# Open Questions

-- What is the protocol for contacting ingest servers to begin relaying video?